 K92 is engaged in mineral exploration and development activities which, by their nature, are speculative due to the high risk nature of the business and the present stage of the development of the Project.
 Any investment in the common shares of K92 should be considered a highly speculative investment due to the nature of the Company's business.
 Such risk factors could materially affect K92's future financial results and could cause actual results and events to differ materially from those described in forward looking statements and forward looking information relating to K92 or the business, property or financial results, any of which could cause investors to lose part or all of their investment in K92.
-For a detailed discussion of the risk factors associated with the Company please consult the risk factors section of the Company's most recent Management Information Circular filed on SEDAR at www.sedar.com.
+For a detailed discussion of the risk factors associated with the Company please see "Financial risk factors" below and consult the risk factors section of the Company's Management Information Circular dated April 15, 2016 and filed under the Company's profile on SEDAR at www.sedar.com.